LiveRamp/reslang/docs/reference.md

 ## Unions

-Reslang supports unions, as per the Swagger oneOf specification.
-The discriminator field is always called type, and it is created implicitly.
+Reslang supports unions using polymorphism via OpenAPI's `allOf` keyword.
+You can think of attributes of a union as being represented as subclasses of the union type itself.
+The discriminator field is always called `type`, and it is created implicitly.
 The names of the union attributes are used as the string value for the type field.

 ```